bengrunfeld/study-notes/react/redux.md

 #### Container Components vs Presentational Components

 Presentational components are regular React components that describe what something will look like, not how it will function.
 They communicate solely through `props`.
-They pass data up to their parents with 2 way data binding and receive props as well.
+They pass data up to their parents with 2-Way Data Binding and receive props as well.

 Containers wrap around a presentational component and feed data to it.